 - 8 oz cream cheese softened

 - 2 cups heavy whipping cream extra cold

 - Bake two sponge cake in a 9 inch pan.

 - Once cooled, slice each cake piece horizontally into 2 pieces, creating a total of 4 layers.

 - Combine the cranberries with sugar and lemon juice in a sauce pan.
 Bring it to a simmer and let it cook for about 10 minutes.
 Remove it from the heat and let it cool to room temperature.

-- Spread the cranberry sauce onto each cake piece.
+- Spread the cranberry sauce onto each cake layer.

 White Chocolate Cranberry Cake Cream

 - Allow the butter and cream cheese to soften at room temperature.
-Melt the white chocolate in 30 second increments until it's smooth and allow it to cool to room temperature.
+Melt the white chocolate in 30 second increments in the microwave until it's smooth and allow it to cool to room temperature.

 Assemble the Cake